 The decision is a timely reminder that franchisors must be extremely careful about the statements, promises and representations made to prospective franchisees in the negotiations before entering a franchise agreement.
 If something said about a future matter is relied upon by a franchisee, then turns out to be untrue or misleading, and causes the franchisee financial detriment, a franchisor can land in hot water.

-Whilst the ACCC unsuccessfully tried to hold Geowash’s director and franchising manager personally liable, the decision nonetheless shows that had the circumstances been different, there is a real risk that individuals involved in such conduct may be held personally liable.
+In some instances the ACCC succeeded in holding Geowash’s director and franchising manager personally liable.
+The decision shows that there is a real risk that individuals involved in such conduct may be held personally liable.

 Franchisors should take careful note of the key takeaways from the Geowash decision:

 - Don’t advertise franchises in a way that gives an impression that a franchisee can achieve a certain profit or turnover.
 Franchisees should always be made aware that the success of their business will be dependent on their own business efforts.

 - If you tell a prospective franchisee that a fee will be calculated a certain way using a certain method, then don’t deviate from that.
 Geowash told franchisees that their initial fees were calculated based on actual costs to be incurred for establishing a site, but in actual fact, the fees were first determined based on the franchisee’s spending capacity, and a large portion then allocated towards undisclosed commissions.
 If you collect a fee for a particular purpose, then you must expend it towards that purpose.

 - Don’t market something as a fixed or capped cost, and then attempt to introduce additional costs not previously disclosed.